adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 It should be no shock that you need a [Google Account][11] to get started.
 If you do not have one already (or you want a different account for your development activities), create a new account now.
 Then log in to the [Google Developer Portal][12].
-Click on the **Create Project** link at the top:
+Click the **Create Project** link at the top:

 ![New Google Project][img8]

-Enter a nice name (like mine) and click on **Create**.
+Enter a nice name, then Click **Create**.
 The screen will show the progress and eventually the project will be listed in the **All Projects** list.
 It takes about 30 seconds to create a project.
-Once you have your Google project, click on the hamburger menu (in the top-left corner), select **API Manager**, followed by **Library** to see all the Google APIs you can enable:
+Once you have your Google project, the API Manager Library will show up.
+If Google decides to change the end place, Click the hamburger menu (in the top-left corner), select **API Manager**, followed by **Library** to see all the Google APIs you can enable:

 ![Google APIs Library][img9]

 There is no "Google Login" that can guide you here.
 The API you need to add is called **Google+** and is listed under the **Social APIs**.
-Click on it, then click on **Enable** at the top of the screen.
+Click **Google+ API**, then click **Enable** at the top of the screen.

-Just because it is enabled does not mean you automatically get to use it.
-Click on **Credentials** link in the left-hand side bar.
-You will also see a "Go to Credentials" button at the top of the screen, but it does not take you to the same screen, so do not click it.
+Adding an API to a Google app doesn't mean it is ready to use.
+In our case, we need to configure the login process.
+Google has, of course, set this up so that it's easy to access a Google service, but difficult to use the authentication for other purposes.
+Configure Google login as follows:

+1. Click **Credentials** in the left-hand menu.
-On the Credentials screen, click on the **OAuth consent screen** tab:
+2. Select the **OAuth consent screen** tab:

     ![Google OAuth Credential][img10]

-Fill in the form and click on **Save**.
-This brings up the next step - creating credentials.
-Click on the **Create Credentials** button.
+    Fill in the form and Click **Save**.
+3.  **Create Credentials** button.
 This pops up a drop-down menu.
 You want the **OAuth Client ID**.

     ![Google Create Credentials][img11]

-The specific type of client ID you want is a **Web Application**.
-The server flow version of the application is a web-based form authentication, which matches the **Web Application** version of the Client ID.

-When you select **Web Application**, you will get another form:
+4. Select **Web application**.

     ![Google Create Client ID][img12]

-Enter the URL of your App Service in the **Authorized JavaScript origins** box, and the URL + `/.auth/login/google/callback` into the **Authorized redirect URIs** box, then click on **Create**.
+5. Enter the URL of your App Service in the **Authorized JavaScript origins** box.
+Ensure you use the https version of the URL.

-!!! warn
-    Google is one of those providers that requires authentication redirect URIs to be secure - so ensure you use the https version of your URL.
+6. Enter `https://_yoursite_.azurewebsites.net/.auth/login/google/callback` in the **Authorized redirect URIs** box.
+7. Click **Create**.

-At this point, Google will show you the Client ID and Client Secret for your app.
-You can also get the Client ID and Client Secret from the interface by clicking on the **Credentials** link on the left-hand side bar.
+8. Google will display your client ID and client secret.

+You can also view the Client ID and Client Secret from the interface by clicking on the **Credentials** link on the left-hand menu.

 The process from here is practically the same as Facebook.
-Open your App Service within the Azure Portal, click on **All Settings**, then **Authentication / Authorization** and finally **Google** (assuming you have already turned on the authentication service).
-Cut and paste the Client ID and Client Secret into the boxes provided.
-Click on **OK** (at the bottom) followed by **Save** (at the top of the page).
+Open your App Service within the Azure Portal, Click **All Settings**, then **Authentication / Authorization** and finally **Google** (assuming you have already turned on the authentication service).
+Copy and paste the Client ID and Client Secret into the boxes provided.
+Click **OK** (at the bottom) followed by **Save** (at the top of the page).

 !!! info
     You can define multiple providers at the same time.
-The code in the client determines what authentication mechanism gets used.
+The code in the client determines what authentication mechanism is used.

 You can test this just like Facebook.
 Go to https://_yoursite_/.auth/login/google with your browser.
-You should get something like the following:
+You should see something like the following:

 ![Confirming Google Authentication][img13]

 Confirming here should get us to the same happy screen we achieved with Facebook.

-If you happen to mis-type the Authorized redirect URI, Google will tell you that the URI is wrong.
+If you happen to mis-type the Authorized redirect URI, Google will inform you that the URI is wrong.
 I inevitably swap http for https.
 When this happens, it is an easy fix, but you have to wait a few minutes before the authentication system updates itself.

 !!! warn
-    Google is turning off the ability to use "Server Flow" authentication with its service.
-If you wish to use Google authentication, you must use "Client Flow" and their SDK.
+    Google has changed the security semantics for its authentication service.
+You must use the v3.1.0 of the Azure Mobile Apps Client SDK for Server Flow authentication with Google to work.

 ## Microsoft Account Configuration

-The advantage of the Microsoft Account (or MSA, as it is known) is that you already have an account - you need one for Azure.
-So this is the first time I am not going to explicitly tell you to sign up for an account.

-Your first step is to go to the [Microsoft Account Developer Center][13] and log on with your Microsoft account.
+The advantage of the Microsoft Account (or MSA, as it is known) is that you already have an account - you need one for accessing Azure in general.
+Go to the [Microsoft Account Developer Center][13] and log on with your Microsoft account.
 You should use the same one as you use for Azure, but it is not required.

 ![Microsoft Account Developer Center][img14]

 Just to confuse us, there are two **Add an App** buttons.
 Strangely, they are different.
-Click on the one next to **My applications**.
+Click the one next to **Converged applications**.

 ![MSA: Create an application][img15]

-Enter an awesome name and click on **Create application**.
+Enter an awesome name, then lick **Create application**.

 ![MSA: Add a Platform][img16]

-Click on **Add Platform**, followed by **Web**.
+Click **Add Platform**, followed by **Web**.
 In the **Redirect URIs**, enter your app URL + `/.auth/login/microsoftaccount/callback`.
-Then click on **Save**.
+Then Click **Save**.

 ![MSA: Redirect URI][img17]

-Now click on **Generate New Password** under **Application Secrets**.
+Now Click **Generate New Password** under **Application Secrets**.

 ![MSA: New password][img18]

-Unlike the other social providers, this is the only time you will get to see your client secret, so make a note of it or cut and paste it into a notepad.
-Once you have it copied somewhere, click on **OK**, followed by **Save**.
+Unlike the other social providers, this is the only time you will get to see your client secret, so make a note of it or copy and paste it into a notepad.
+Once you have it copied somewhere, Click **OK**, followed by **Save**.

 You now have all the information you need to configure the Microsoft Account section within your App Server Authentication / Authorization.
 The Client ID you need to enter is the Application ID and the Client Secret is the